 - Complicated Checkout Process – People don’t like things to be complicated.
-If you have a lengthy or complex checkout process, you run the risk of losing customers.
-Checkout processes that include multiple steps, require accounts to be created, and don’t offer alternative payment methods (like PayPal or Amazon Pay) can be cumbersome and frustrating to customers.
+If you have a lengthy or complex checkout process, you risk losing customers.
+Checkout processes that have multiple steps, require accounts to be created, and don’t offer alternative payment methods (like PayPal or Amazon Pay) can be frustrating to customers.

-- Technical Issues – Not only can these problems lead to a loss of trust from your customers, errors on your site that prevent checkout are the quickest way to lose a sale.
+- Technical Issues – Not only can technical problems lead to a loss of trust from your customers, errors on your site that prevent checkout are the quickest way to lose a sale.

-- Browsing/Researching – Just because a user adds items to their cart, it doesn’t necessarily mean they’re ready to buy.
-Instead, they may be using their cart as a place to save the items they’re considering and compare them against other options before making a buying decision.
+- Browsing/Researching – Just because a user adds items to their cart doesn’t necessarily mean they’re ready to buy.
+Instead, they may be using their cart as a place to save the items they’re considering and compare them to other options before making a buying decision.

-- Payment Security Concerns – Ensuring a secure checkout experience is a necessity.
+- Payment Security Concerns – A secure checkout experience is essential.
 If customers don’t feel comfortable submitting their payment information through your website, they won’t buy (regardless of how much they might want your product).

 What are Abandoned Cart Emails?

-Abandoned cart emails are automated follow-up emails sent through your e-commerce website to customers who add products to their shopping cart and begin but don’t complete the checkout process.
+Abandoned shopping cart emails are automated follow-up emails.
+They are sent through your e-commerce website to customers who add products to their shopping cart but don’t complete the checkout process.

 These emails are a pillar of e-commerce marketing strategies.
 A customer who abandons their shopping cart clearly had an interest in your product.
-By sending abandoned cart emails to your potential customers, you have the opportunity to remind them they have items waiting and provide additional information or offers that will motivate them to complete their purchase.
+By sending abandoned cart emails, you remind these potential customers they have items waiting.
+For an added incentive, you can also provide additional information or offers that will motivate them to complete their purchase.

-- Soft Reminder – This is the most commonly and easily implemented abandoned cart email strategies.
-After a set amount of time has passed, a reminder is sent to the customer to let them know there are items left in their cart along with a button or link that will take them back to their cart to complete checkout.
+- Soft Reminder – A soft reminder is the most commonly and easily implemented abandoned cart email strategies.
+An email is sent to the customer to let them know there are items left in their cart.
+It typically includes a button or link that will take them back to their cart to complete checkout.

-- Offer an Incentive – Another common practice is to incentivise the customer to complete their purchase.
-This can be done by offering them free shipping on their order, a free product with their purchase, or a discount on items in their cart.
-Because the discounts offered are typically small (around 10% off is common), this is one of the most effective ways to recover sales without harming your profits.
+- Offer an Incentive – Some people are more likely to finish their purchase when offered an incentive.
+This can be done by offering free shipping on their order, a free product with their purchase, or a discount on items in their cart.
+Since the discounts offered are typically small (around 10% off is common), this is one of the most effective ways to recover sales without harming profits.

 - Create a Sense of Urgency – Although it’s not necessarily a standalone strategy, it’s important to create a sense of urgency in your potential customers.
 For example, boost your reminder emails with wording like “Time is running out.
 Your cart will expire in 30 minutes,” or offer a coupon code that is valid for only 24 hours.
 This strategy is incredibly effective in motivating customers toward a decision.

 - Highlight Features and Benefits – Sometimes customers need a little more convincing before they’re ready to buy.
-You can continue to sell to customers after they’ve left your website through abandoned cart emails that highlight the benefits by completing their order.
-For those who might be ready for a more advanced approach, you can even set up multiple campaigns targeting specific products left in the cart.
+You can continue to sell to customers after they’ve left your website by highlighting the benefits by completing their order.
+For a more advanced approach, you can set up multiple campaigns targeting specific products left in the cart.